PRESS (national - translated)

 WEDGE was born into the spotlight in 2014.
 The trio was founded in Berlin by guitarist/singer Kiryk Drewinski (ex-Liquid Visions & ex-The Magnificent Brotherhood), drummer Holger “The Holg” Grosser & bassist/organist Dave Götz and named itself after the first stone tool of human history.
 Their sound is accordingly archaic, extremely effective, "made from solid rock" and, when used correctly, causes fire ... especially live!
 WEDGE blends mainly elements of classic rock, 60s garage and some Psychedelic with a proper dose of joy while playing.

 Even before the band decided on a name, their first studio album was recorded (originally planned to be a demo only) and released on the Italian label "Heavy Psych Sounds" in November 2014.
 The LP sold out after a short time and was very popular among the dancers, as well as the writers.
 Thus, the three multi-instrumentalists are frequently credited with refreshingly catchy song writing, which outshines their peers of similar genre.
 This also gave WEDGE some radio airplay early on.
 One of the group's greatest strengths, however, is experienced live.

-Their latest album "Killing Tongue" saw it's release in 2018 on Heavy Psych Sounds Records and was companied by the extensive "Killing Tongue Tour" which brought the band to over 50 cities across Germany & Europe.
+Their second album "Killing Tongue" saw it's release in 2018 on Heavy Psych Sounds Records and was companied by the extensive "Killing Tongue Tour" which brought the band to over 50 cities across Germany & Europe.